Esri/arcgis-runtime-toolkit-ios/README.md

 # arcgis-runtime-toolkit-ios
-Toolkit components that will simplify your iOS app development with ArcGIS Runtime
+Toolkit components that will simplify your iOS app development with ArcGIS Runtime.
+Check out the [Examples](/Examples) project to see these components in action or read through the [Documentation](/Documentation) to learn more about them.

-## Features
+## Toolkit Components

 * [Scalebar](Documentation/Scalebar)
 * Legend